top of page

 For 10 years, Simsbury students have worked hard to meet fundraising goals and design the memorial, with the help of architect Jay Willerup, Tara's husband, who donated his time and expertise.

-Panel #3 of the MLK in CT Memorial, just before installation at the Simsbury Free Library
+Panel 3 of the MLK in CT Memorial shortly before final installation at the Simsbury Free Library

 Funds for the $150,000 project were raised through the sale of personalized bricks on the pathway, along with contributions from individuals and businesses.
 Donations covered construction costs and created a fund for educational and enrichment programming as well as future maintenance.
 Simsbury-based Simscroft-Echo Farms Inc. has served as the contractor.